rick12pant/rqCodingAssessment/README.md

 ## Overview

-This project was built around gRPC leveraging a Ubuntu container to make it easy to distribute and make sure environments are the same.
+This project was built around gRPC leveraging a Ubuntu container to make it easy to share and make sure environments are the same.
 All source files are included.
 The client and the server leverage two seperate cmakes and will need to be compiled seperately.
-The also share two seperate but identical interface.proto files.
-This could be cleaned up in a seperate revision so that the project leverages one high level cmake and .proto, but alas, I ran out of time.
+They also share two seperate but identical interface.proto files.
+This could be cleaned up in a following revision so that the project leverages one high level cmake and .proto.

 ## Building the container